On Store Languages of Language Acceptors: Store Languages of One-Way Machines

 \item At some nondeterministically guessed reversal of the simulation as described in step \ref{simulationstep} (say while scanning track $i$, and track $i+1$ reverses from left to right), while $M'$ is verifying that track $i+1$ follows from track $i$, in parallel, $M'$ verifies that the contents of track 1 is a configuration of the Turing machine between these two reversals.
 To do this, $M'$ remembers the state $q$ on track 1, then compares track $1$ to track $i+1$ symbol-by-symbol, until reaching the read/write head in track 1, where the current state of the simulated machine is verified to be $q$ and the remaining part of track $1$ is verified to be the same as track $i$.
 Thus, track $1$ is a configuration between tracks $i$ and $i+1$. $M'$ then continues the simulation as in step 3. \end{enumerate}

-Since $M'$ can only read and not write (on the input), it just verifies the moves and that the changes in the symbols of the TM $M$ on track $i$ are reflected in the $i+1$st track. $M'$ accepts if $M$ accepts.
+Since $M'$ can only read and not write (on the input), it just verifies the moves and that the changes in the symbols of the $\NTM$ $M$ on track $i$ are reflected in the $i+1$st track. $M'$ accepts if $M$ accepts and step 4 above has been successful.

 It is known that 2-way $\NFA$s accept only regular languages \cite{HU}.
-Then, apply a gsm \cite{HU} to extract just the word $w'$ from the first track, erasing blanks appropriately, and replacing any symbol $a' \in \Gamma'$ by $\rw a$.
+Then, apply a gsm \cite{HU} to extract just the word $w'$ from the first track, erasing blanks appropriately, and replacing any symbol $a' \in \Gamma'$ by $a\rw $.
 Since regular languages are closed under gsm mappings, the result follows. \end{proof}

-Next, consider $\NTM$s augmented with reversal-bounded counters.
-The proof uses $2\NCM$, which are two-way nondeterministic reversal-bounded multicounter machines, and a similar technique as the proof of Proposition \ref{TMReg}, ultimately determining that the store languages are accepted by one-way $\NCM$ machines.
+As $\NTM$s with a reversal-bounded worktape only give regular store languages, generalizations of these $\NTM$s that still have a decidable emptiness problem are also of interest.
+In \cite{Harju2002278}, it was shown that such $\NTM$s augmented by reversal-bounded counters have a decidable emptiness problem.
+Therefore, understanding the store languages of this model is valuable, which is studied next.
+The proof uses $2\NCM$s, which are two-way nondeterministic reversal-bounded multicounter machines, together with a similar technique as in the proof of Proposition \ref{TMReg}, ultimately determining that the store languages are accepted by one-way $\NCM$ machines.

-\begin{proposition} Let $M$ be an $\NTM$ with a one-way read-only input tape, a reversal-bounded read/write worktape, and $k$ reversal-bounded counters (hence the store consists of the read/write tape followed by the values of the counters).
-Then $S(M) \in \LFam(\NCM)$. \end{proposition} \begin{proof} The proof of Proposition \ref{TMReg} is generalized (using the same alphabets).
+\begin{proposition} Let $M$ be an $\NTM$ with a one-way read-only input tape, a reversal-bounded read/write worktape, and $k$ reversal-bounded counters.
+Then $S(M) \in \LFam(\NCM)$. \end{proposition} \begin{proof} Here, the store consists of the state, read/write tape, and the values of the counters.
+The proof of Proposition \ref{TMReg} is generalized (using the same alphabets).

 Construct an intermediate $2\NCM$ $M'$ that is reversal-bounded on the input tape, with $2k$ reversal-bounded counters.

 \begin{enumerate} \item $M'$ will have as input $z = w c_1^{i_1} \cdots c_k^{i_k}$ (with end-markers) where $w$ has multiple read-only tracks (over the alphabet $C$, just like in Proposition \ref{TMReg}), and the first track is $\blank^n q w' \blank^l, q\in Q, n,l \geq 0, w' \in \Gamma_0^* \Gamma_0' \Gamma_0^*$ that does not start or end with $\blank$.